 You don’t need to work in the jewelry business to know what an engagement ring looks like.
 That’s the whole point of a recognizable symbol of a loving commitment.
 But there’s a surprising amount of technical vocabulary when it comes to describing the parts of an engagement ring.
 We aren’t just talking about categorizing cuts or carats for the center stone and sorting through types of ring settings, either.

 For example, the term “ring” can itself be confusing when discussing the anatomy of a ring: Are you referring to the whole piece of engagement jewelry or just the metal circle that supports the stone?
 Buying engagement rings without knowing the lingo can feel as frustrating as being scooped up from a medieval market and asked to fill an online shopping cart.
-Here’s the basic anatomy of an engagement ring so that you can describe what you want to buy or prefer to wear without sounding like a caveman.
+Let’s dive into the specific ring parts name by name so that you can describe what you want to buy or prefer to wear without sounding like a caveman.

 The Shank